hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 apply the necessary job permissions as well as other connector permissions.

-We've added a `#getRequiredPermission` method to `Processor`, `ProcessorSupplier` and `ProcessorMetaSupplier` interfaces.
-We get the required permissions from PMS, but some connectors don't have a concrete PMS implementations but use PS or `Supplier<Processor>` to create it, for example `MetaSupplierFromProcessorSupplier` and `ProcessorSupplierFromSimpleSupplier`.
-For those cases, the implementation uses the supplied PS or the Processor to obtain the required permission.
+We've added a `#getRequiredPermission` method to `ProcessorMetaSupplier` interface.
 Before submitting a job, from the vertices of the DAG we obtain the PMSs and from them the required permissions.
 For each permission we ask the security context if the endpoint has the required permissions.

-### Upload Permission
+### Add Resources Permission

 Jet jobs, by design, upload the custom code written by the user to the server and run it on the server side.
 The user can do whatever he wants